undefined-academy/semana-1/github-profiles/Mac-9025/Readme.md

 # Hey, what's up!!

-##I'm Mauricio Coronado##
+## I'm Mauricio Coronado ##

-##I'm a project management engineer##
+## I'm a project management engineer ##
-from the construction area with civil, hydraulic and paviment engineering, now learning new skills in the programming.
+from the construction area with civil, hydraulic and paviment engineering knowledge, now learning new skills in the programming.
 ***
 I'm currently learning HTML, CSS, JavaScript, and other related languages...